AcademySoftwareFoundation/openvdb/doc/nanovdb/FAQ.md

 * **Are there known issues with NanoVDB?**

   While the are currently no known bugs, there are certainly lots of room for improvements and enhancements.
-If you have issues or ideas for new feature in NanoVDB please let us know, e.g email ken.museth@gmail.com.
+If you have issues or ideas for new feature in NanoVDB please let us know, e.g by submitting a [Github issue](https://github.com/AcademySoftwareFoundation/openvdb/issues).

-* **Is NanoVDB production-ready?**

-  While NanoVDB is still a beta release, it is stable and useful enough to be used in production environments.
-In fact, NanoVDB is already part of commercial software like Houdini version 18.5.
-The only aspect of NanoVDB that is still considered volatile is the .nvdb file format.
-The reason is simply that in this file format NanoVDB grids are encoded exactly the same way out-of-core as in-core.
-Consequently, any changes in the in-memory representation of NanoVDB grids will also change the .nvdb file format.
-We typically capture this with a bump of the major version number, e.g. 1.3.4 -> 2.0.0.
-So for now we do not recommend using the NanoVDB file format for long-time storage, though it works great for temporary caching!